Ideas for Updating Your Entryway

 If your foyer is a separate space, you have more creative freedom to play with a color.
 A dark color can make a bold impression, and painting the ceiling can give the space more depth.
 Or, try painting an accent wall to highlight artwork, photographs or a special piece of furniture.

-Your local True Value hardware store's Certified Color Experts can answer questions you have about have about paint color, and point you in the right direction.
-While you're there, you can pick up a Custom Mixed Color Sample to try a few colors on your walls at home.
+Your local True Value hardware store's Certified Color Expert® can answer questions you have about have about paint color, and point you in the right direction.
+While you're there, you can pick up a Custom-Mixed Color Sample to try a few colors on your walls at home.
 Color samples allow you to paint a small space and live with different options for a while before making your decision.
-You can also pick up Idea Cards, which have pre-determined palettes ready for you, Trend Cards for the latest colors or Stripe Cards which show shades of the same color.
+You can also pick up Idea Cards, which have pre-determined palettes ready for you, Trend Cards for the latest colors or Stripe Cards that show shades of the same color.

 You can also experiment online with True Value's interactive Mood Quiz, where you can change paint colors and furniture in six moods to preview how colors will look before you paint.
 Our Color Selection Tool features a color wheel with every color in the True Value® paint palette and can be found at TrueValuePaint.com.

 Cover furniture and floors with tarps or drop cloths.
 Using a damp cloth, wash the wall surface with mild detergent and water.
 If any walls are damaged, patch holes with spackling compound.
 Scrape off flaky areas of old paint using a putty knife.
 Remove outlets and switch covers and cover edges with painter's tape.

 Even though it's not necessary to apply a coat of primer before you paint, it's a good idea.
 Doing so will improve the coverage and help the paint wear better.
 If your walls are stained or you're using a light color over existing dark walls, you will need to prime them first.